Stinger Spiritborn Endgame Build Guide

 - Even without going for Jaguar primary spirit hall or Harmony of Ebewaka, we can ramp up the damage buff slowly via Ravager and The Hunter.

 - If you are doing easy content and bosses melt in seconds, you can replace this passive and pick up other choices.
-It's only worth it in long fights lasting at least half a minute.
+It's only worth it in fights lasting at least half a minute.

 - Because the center of the spawn changes, you can no longer hit your primary targets as much as before.
 This ring effectively cuts your DPS roughly in half.